qtlHD/qtlHD/doc/input/qtab.md

 Where the phenotype names are listed in the symbols file.
 The optional name row is ignored by qtlHD as it starts with a Hash symbol.

 Phenotypic values can have types.
-For example, floating point (which is the default type), integer, binary, discrete, and perhaps ranges.
+For example, floating point (which is the default type), integer, binary, discrete, ranges, sex, and founders.
 These are defined in the header, using the phenotype names:

         # --- Type Phenotype begin
+        Sex M,F                             # M,F allowed types, or
         Sex Discrete                        # types are automatically found from data P1  Float                           # double precision value with floating point (default) P2  Integer
         P3  Ranges 0..1 1..4 4..112 112..$  # valid ranges
         P4  Discrete  T,N,S                 # predefined discrete types
         P5  Integer 1..$                    # only values larger than 1
         P6  Percentage 0..100               # Percentages with range (floating point)
+        P8  Founders                        # Directional founder information
         ...
         # --- Type Phenotype end